 The incidence of patellofemoral instability (PFI) ranges between 5.8 – 23.2 per 100,000 [1, 2].
 It is a common presentation to emergency departments, trauma clinics and elective knee clinics accounting for approximately 2-3% of knee injuries [3].
 Most of the evidence base guiding management is based on level IV and V studies [4].
 The most common surgical management is isolated medial patellofemoral ligament (MPFL) reconstruction or a combination of MPFL reconstruction, tibial tuberosity realignment and trochleoplasty [5].
 All have demonstrated considerable success.
 In studies of patients who underwent isolated MPFL reconstruction, the re-dislocation rate was only 4.5% at a mean follow-up of 3.2 years and in another study, the success rate of MPFL reconstruction was 72% [6, 7].
 In a study of patients who underwent tibial tubercle realignment at a mean follow-up of 6.2 years, 72.5% of operated knees demonstrated good to excellent results according to the Lysholm and Karlsson scores [8].
 In a systematic review of patients who underwent trochleoplasty there was a significant improvement in pre- to post-operative Kujala (61.4 to 80.8) and Lysholm scores (55.5 to 78.5) [9].
 Non-operative management includes vastus medialis obliquus reconditioning, patellar taping and stabilization braces [10].
 However, a systematic review comparing surgical versus non-surgical interventions for treating patellar dislocation showed patients managed surgically had significantly lower risks of recurrent dislocation [11].

 Due to the inconsistency of assessment and management, the British Patellofemoral Society (BPFS) Working Group prioritised PFI as a focus of research with a view to standardising practice.
 As part of their approach, they sought to understand the epidemiology and management by different trusts.
 The National Institute for Health and Care Excellence (NICE) guidelines specify which codes should be used to describe disease conditions and treatment.
-An International Statistical Classification of Diseases and Related Health Problems, version 10 (ICD-10) code is utilized by the World Health Organisation [12] to code diseases.
+An International Statistical Classification of Diseases and Related Health Problems, version 10 (ICD-10) code is utilised by the World Health Organisation [12] to code diseases.
 Treatments are allocated an Office of Population Censuses and Surveys Classification of Surgical Operations and Procedures, 4th revision (OPCS-4) code [13].
 Following a new diagnosis or delivery of a treatment these codes are assigned to patients by the coding department of NHS trusts.
 This serves to facilitate accurate data collection on diagnoses and treatments delivered.
 This information is also collected centrally and used to direct funding of procedures.

 Although there are national guidelines as to which codes should be used to describe each condition and treatment, some of these are less specific than others, leaving room for interpretation.
 By identifying which specific set of codes are used in each trust with regards to the documentation of the management of PFI, the overarching purpose of this work would be to easily identify the relevant patients in each hospital, to study the epidemiology of the condition in the UK.